DevSrSouza/EventKt/README.md

 # EventKt
-EventKt is a kotlin multiplatform event bus library
+EventKt is a simple and lightweight kotlin multiplatform event bus library

 ## Principles
 The EventKt is scoped based, this means that for you publish or listen for some event you need a [EventScope](/src/commonMain/kotlin/br/com/devsrsouza/eventkt/EventScope.kt).